OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowDynamicTable.md

 </table>

 ## Code
-This is how `RowDynamicTable` is written in Markdown:
+This is an example of how a [`RowDynamicTable`](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/resources.md) module is written in Markdown:

 ```md
   -